JakubFlejszar/JakubFlejszar/README.md

 </div>

-About me
+## About me

 I'm a self-taught beginner developer focused on C# and .NET.
 I learn by building practical applications, solving problems and improving my code step by step.

-🔭 Currently developing a console drinks_info application
+🔭 Currently developing a console ShiftsLogger application

 📖 Learning C#, .NET, SQL and REST APIs